 Like many technologies, Xerox for example, Gigapan, has become a generic word for a massive stitched image with high resolution.
 Although there are other companies producing similar technology, Gigapan, the company remains the technology leader and innovator.
 They use a combination of hardware and specialist software to create these impressive images with high resolution.
 Because of that, Gigapan is one of the most interesting side projects of Carnegie Mellon University.

-If you had the patience of a saint, a lot of time and an unswerving ability for minute accuracy, you could probably make a Gigapan style image yourself, without the the usual hardware.
-For the rest of us mere mortals, Gigapan Systems sell what is effectively a motorised head that can automatically move your camera in the pan and tilt directions.
+If you had the patience of a saint, a lot of time and an unswerving ability for minute accuracy, you could probably make a Gigapan style image yourself, without the usual hardware.
+For the rest of us mere mortals, Gigapan Systems sell what is effectively a motorized head that can automatically move your camera in the pan and tilt directions.

 The stitching software is entirely automatic but of course, you do have the option of using Photoshop or other third party products.
 This will give you much more control but will also be very time consuming.
 Whatever you use you are going to end up with some pretty enormous files.
 For this you will need a computer that can handle such files or a lot of patience whilst the image renders.

 As an enthusiast photographer, it is certainly not an essential piece of technology.
 If you enjoy panoramic or landscape photography and have the eye and the patience then you might find a new passion in massively stitched images.
 From a commercial aspect, Gigapans are very specialised area.
 If you are commissioned to take a Gigapan image you might find hiring the unit the easiest option although given the complexity of these specialised heads they are surprisingly inexpensive.
 The Gigapan Epic, designed for compact cameras starts at $320 whilst to use a DSLR camera you will need to step up to the Epic Pro which is near on $1000.
-You also need to carefully check the specifications to ensure that your camera will work with the Gigapan head.